Cameron Walker-Wright

 Cameron Alexander Francis Walker-Wright (born April 24, 1989), professionally known as Cameron Walker, is a singer, songwriter, producer, and artist from Southport, Connecticut.
 He is currently in the supergroup band Twin XL along with John Gomez and Stephen Gomez.

-He is currently based in Los Angeles, CA and has written songs for bands and artists such as Lindsey Stirling, All Time Low, Sabrina Carpenter, The Ready Set, among many others.
+He is currently based in Los Angeles, CA and has written songs for bands and artists such as Lindsey Stirling, All Time Low, Sabrina Carpenter, and The Ready Set.
 He is also known from the band Weatherstar.

-Cameron has composed music for brands such as Apple, T-Mobile, Victoria's Secret, Sleepy's and other brands.
-In addition, he has composed music for networks such as NBC, ABC, ESPN, among many others.
+Cameron has composed music for brands such as Apple, T-Mobile, Victoria's Secret, and Sleepy's.
+In addition, he has composed music for the networks NBC, ABC, and ESPN.

 Career

 In 2009, Walker formed the band Weatherstar.
 The band released their self-titled debut EP in 2010 and includes the songs, "Wish You Would Stay" and "Postcards".
 The group toured with The Bigger Lights, The Graduate and You Me and Everyone We Know, as well as performing at the Vans Warped Tour in 2010.
 In April 2011, an EP entitled, Crystal Ball was released.
-In November 2011, a christmas EP titled, Christmas Makes the Heart Grow Fonder was released along with the lead single, "It's Not Christmas Without You Here".
+In November 2011, a Christmas EP titled, Christmas Makes the Heart Grow Fonder was released along with the lead single, "It's Not Christmas Without You Here".

 In 2012, his band Nineteen 80 Five (1985) was signed to Songs Music Publishing.
 Since then the band has gone on to release a collection of EPs and released the single, Summer Forever, on Hollywood Records.
 In September 2012, Walker debuted a new project with his brother Julian Walker called Brothers.
 They released their debut single, "12 Degrees" that same month.
 The duo later released "It's Not Christmas Without You Here" and cover of "Christmas (Baby, Please Come Home)" for streaming via Alternative Press in December 2012.
 In January 2013, Nineteen 80 Five released "Everything's Perfect" as the lead single from their second EP, which was released in February.
 In 2014, Cameron signed to songwriter and producer, David Hodges, as his first signing to his publishing company Third & Verse which was a joint venture with Kobalt Music Group.

 Walker-Wright has played guitar, bass guitar and wrote several songs for The Ready Set.
 Walker wrote "Disappearing Act", "Concrete", "Run with Me" and "Swim" on The Ready Set's fifth studio album, I Will Be Nothing Without Your Love.